 My Capri & Amalfi Coast Experience

-Yes – but seeing both may not be necessary depending on what you’re after.
+Yes, Capri and the Amalfi Coast are worth visiting – but seeing both may not be necessary depending on what you’re after while on your trip to Italy.

 Margarita pizza in downtown Sorrento; July 2018

-On expat, we had the option to get on a bus that drove us along the coast – and I’m sure you can ask your hotel for similar excursions.
+On our Expat Explore Tour we had the option to get on a bus that drove us along the coast – and I’m sure you can ask your hotel for similar excursions.

 The Amalfi Coast is a stunning drive, and a commanding view of the Italian seaside – but if you get motion sickness easily, I would pass on this one.